Big Sur: Marine influence

 Along with much of the central and northern California coast, Big Sur frequently has dense fog in summer.
 Fog and lack of precipitation during the summer both result from the North Pacific High's presence offshore during that season.
 The high-pressure cell inhibits rainfall and generates northwesterly airflow.
 These prevailing summer winds from the northwest drive the ocean surface water slightly offshore (through the Ekman effect) which generates an upwelling of colder subsurface water.
 Warm surface air blowing over cold upwelling ocean water close to the coast is cooled to create a surface-based inversion.
 Summer fog is common below about 2000 ft elevation.
 During 2014 and 2015, researchers recorded summer seasonal totals of 125 cm and 31 cm of fog water drip under open shrub canopies.
 They concluded that precipitation from fog dripping into the soils under coastal shrub canopies can be as much as 50% of annual average rainfall rates.
 The fog usually moves out to sea during the day and closes in at night, but sometimes heavy fog blankets the coast all day.

 Wildfires

-Historic controlled burns
+Historic fires

 Fire plays a key role in the ecology of the upper slopes of the Big Sur region's mountains where chaparral dominates the landscape.
 It is known that Native Americans burned chaparral to increase food production and promote grasslands for textiles, but little is known about the natural frequency of fire in the Santa Lucia Mountains.
 A study of fire scars on sugar pines on Junipero Serra Peak found that at least six fires had burned the region between 1790 and 1901.
 During the Spanish and Mexican era the Native Americans set fires regularly in coastal and valley grasslands to control brush growth and reduce fire risk.
 The European homesteaders followed that tradition and set controlled burns every winter when conditions were right.